Quick Menu

 destination: 'self@' # [<path> | <stream> | self@ | page@:<path>]

 Destination is the location where uploaded files should be stored.
 This can be either a regular path (relative to the root of Grav), a stream (such as theme://images), self@ or the special page@: prefix.
+You can also reference a subfolder relative to the current page with self@/path.

 self@ is not allowed outside the Pages or Flex Objects scope, an error will be thrown.
 If you use a file field outside a Page or Flex Object, you should always change the destination setting.